juliogomez/netdevops/README.md

 #### <a name='DevelopyourowntestswithinteractivepyATS'></a>Develop your own tests with interactive pyATS

 Now that you have seen a couple of simple examples of what can be done with pyATS and Genie, you might want to start developing your own tests.
-But instead of iterating through the process of "writing a complete script, trying to run it, failing ands rewriting", we would rather have a more _interactive_ way of developing tests.
+But instead of iterating through the process of "writing a complete script, trying to run it, failing and rewriting", we would rather have a more _interactive_ way of developing tests.
 Something that allows us to check the results of each step during the test, and debug it by exploring the results at any point of the flow.

 As you may have noticed pyATS feels really _pythonic_, so wouldn't it be great to have something similar to the interactive Python shell?
 Something that would give us the option to execute individual steps interactively while developing our tests?
 Well, we got you covered!